- Power Supply Issues

 - Power switch on the device is set to off or not working.

 - Battery Backup not powering.

 - Firmware does not boot up.

 - No video output.

-1. Please verify if the LED’s on the front of the DVR/Battery Backup is turned on?
+1. Please verify if the LED’s on the front of the DVR/NVR/Battery Backup is turned on.
 Do you hear the humming of the HDD?

-2. If the LED’s on the DVR are turned ON but you cannot see any image on your monitor, please, refer to this article, you may have an Output Video Issue.
+2. If the LED’s on the DVR are turned ON but you are not able to see an image on your monitor, please, refer to this article, you may have an Output Video Issue.
 If they are turned OFF continue below.